iamdhrutipatel/Hotel-Management-System/README.md

         - Delete

 ## Facing any issues???
 Feel free to [open an issue](https://github.com/iamdhrutipatel/Hotel-Management-System/issues/new?assignees=&labels=Query&title=Query).
-We are glad to help you.❤️
+I'll be glad to help you.❤️